The Heartbreaking Truth About Easter Rabbits: Why Rabbits Should Never Be Holiday Gifts

 Easter Gift Alternatives

-When planning your child’s Easter baskets, the best options are to choose bunny themed items like clothing and accessories, toys, candy and food.
+When planning your child’s Easter baskets, the best options are to choose spring time or rabbit themed items like clothing and accessories, toys, candy and food.

 • Candy: chocolate bunnies, peanut butter eggs, egg or cross shaped chocolates, lollipops